-Hegel and his student Marx, as we have seen, are poles apart in many respects.
+Hegel and Marx, as we have seen, are poles apart in many respects.
 One more difference between the two should be noted.
 Each points to one realm in society as the leading one, but they differ in their choice.

 In Hegel's world, there are only two societal realms: the state (der Staat) and the civil society (die bürgerlische Gesellschaft).
 In the latter he included family life, trading, farming, and manufacturing (small-scale in his days), as well as artists, priests, and professors.
 Hegel's firm conviction was that the state held the decisive role in developing a region and a civilization.
-Hegel's body politic is an imperialist realm, and it runs the risk of developing cancerous politics.
-A many-splendored society in which the body politic is just one societal realm, equal in importance to several others, was unthinkable to him.
+Hegel's body politic is an imperialist realm subordinating the realms economy, science, and art.
+Hegel's state runs the risk of developing cancerous politics.
+A many-splendored society in which the body politic is just one societal realm, equal in importance to several others such as religion, art, economy, and science was unthinkable to him.
 No wonder his name often turns up when we search the intellectual roots of Nazism and other recent totalitarian ideologies.
 A many-splendored society would succumb and deteriorate to state hegemony if Hegelianism would dominate in its central zone.

 Marxian theory assumes extraordinary power in the economic realm of a society.
 In Marx' world, there are only two realms: the economic "base" and its "superstructure."
-The main trends in politics, art, science, religion, and morality are shaped by the economy; it is what we in this book might call an imperialist realm.
+The main trends in the latter, i.e. the ideas in politics, art, science, religion, and morality are shaped by the economy; the economy in Marxism is what we call an imperialist realm.